UtujeHortense/myteams/README.md

 - Install uuid library
   On Fedora use "sudo dnf install libuuid-devel"
-- Add the custom library libmyteams.so to the path with the following command. export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./libs/myteams
+- Add the custom library libmyteams.so to the path with the following command: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./libs/myteams

 ## How to use